-• Unit: a.u., 1 a.u. = $51.422063210^{10}$ V/m.
+- Default: 0.0 - Unit: a.u., 1 a.u. = 51.4220632\10^10 V/m.

-13.1.14 Gate field (compensating charge)
+12.1.14 Gate field (compensating charge)

-These variables are relevant to gate field (compensating charge) Detailed introduction gate\flag zgate
+These variables are relevant to gate field (compensating charge) Detailed introduction gate\flag zgate block

-- · Type: Boolean
+- Type: Boolean

 - Description: Controls the addition of compensating charge by a charged plate for charged cells.

 - true: A charged plate is placed at the zgate position to add compensating charge.
 The direction is determined by efield\dir.

 - false: No compensating charge is added.

 - Default: false

+- Type: Real

-• Description: position of the charged plate in the unit cell block
+- Description: position of the charged plate in the unit cell

-• Unit: Unit cell size
+- Unit: Unit cell size

+- Default: 0.5

-• Constraints: 0 <= zgate < 1
+- Constraints: 0 <= zgate < 1

-- · Type: Boolean
+- Type: Boolean

 - Description: Controls the addition of a potential barrier to prevent electron spillover.

 - true: A potential barrier is added from block\down to block\up with a height of block\height.
 If dip\cor\flag is set to true, efield\pos\dec is used to smoothly increase and decrease the potential barrier.

 - false: No potential barrier is added.

-- · Default: false
+- Default: false